Cretezy/godot-object-serializer/README.md

 JSON serialization works great for data that can be represented as JSON (string, numbers, arrays, dictionary, booleans, null).
 This means that objects or other built-in types (e.g. Vector2) cannot be represented.

-To use `JSON.stringify`, the traditional way is to manually serialize to a JSON-representable data before serialization (see example).
+To use `JSON.stringify`, the traditional way is to manually convert data to a JSON-compatible format before serialization (see example).

 <details>
 <summary>Example</summary>